telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/Binding/grid-bind-to-datatable.md

 # Bind the Grid to DataTable

-The [sample project](#sample-project) below demonstrates how to bind the Kendo UI Grid to a DataTable in ASP.NET MVC applications.
+The following [sample project](#sample-project) demonstrates how to bind the Kendo UI Grid to a DataTable in ASP.NET MVC applications.

 > **Important**
 >